KxSystems/ml/docs/graph/graph.md

 An edge is a connection between the output of one functional or configuration node and the input of another node.
 In order to ensure that a graph is valid all input nodes must be connected to the output from another node within the graph.
 Output nodes do not need to be connected to anything for a graph to be valid.
 In the case an output node is not connected, the return of a fully executed graph will store the output data for retrieval by the user.

-!!! warning "Ensure the type allocated to the input coincides with the type allocated to the output"
+> :warning: **Ensure the type allocated to the input coincides with the type allocated to the output**
+>

-    This is currently not checked by pipeline execution.
+> This is currently not checked by pipeline execution.

 ---